 KC 2.6: The board should establish a clear, documented risk-management framework that includes the FMI's risk-tolerance policy, assigns responsibilities and accountability for risk decisions, and addresses decision making in crises and emergencies.
-Governance arrangements should ensure that the risk-management and internal control functions have sufficient authority, independence, resources, and access to the board.
+Governance arrangements should ensure that therisk-management and internal control functions have sufficient authority, independence, resources, and access to the board.

-NSDL has comprehensive Risk Management Framework approved by the board in compliance with guidelines issued by SEBI and includes risk tolerance policy, it includes responsibilities and accountability for risk decisions and addresses decision making in crises and emergencies.
+NSDL has comprehensive Risk Management Framework approved by the board in compliance with guidelines issued by SEBI and includes risk tolerance policy, it also includes responsibilities and accountability for risk decision and addresses decision making in crises and emergencies.
 NSDL has constituted a Risk Management Committee in accordance with SEBI guidelines.
-The governance structure implemented at NSDL provides sufficient authority, independence, resources and access to the board to the risk-management and internal control function, as per the guidelines stipulated by SEBI.
+The governance structure implemented at NSDL provides sufficient authority, independence, resources and access to the board to the Risk-Management Team and internal control function, as per the guidelines stipulated by SEBI.
+The CRiO (Chief Risk Officer) of NSDL reports to the Risk Management Committee and the MD & CEO of NSDL.